Isabelle-Dev/graphql/README.md

   <p align="center">An open source Animal Crossing New Horizons GraphQL API Server & Endpoint </p>
 </p>

-[acnhgraphql.com](https://acnhgraphql.com/) is a Animal Crossing New Horizons [GraphQL](https://graphql.org/) API server.
-It handles API requests and provides an interactive GraphQL IDE to sample queries.
+ACNH - GraphQL is a Animal Crossing New Horizons [GraphQL](https://graphql.org/) API server.
+It handles API requests and supports an interactive GraphQL IDE to sample queries.

-You can access both the IDE and endpoint at [https://acnhgraphql.com](https://acnhgraphql.com).
+---

+:exclamation: NOTE :exclamation:

+This project is no longer maintained as of 11/04/2020.
+Please disregard mentions of hosted API server and database update status.

+Although this project is not maintained anymore, feel free to fork from this repo and update it for your needs.

+---

 **Why GraphQL?**